zbee/xiv-pose-organizer/readme.md

 information on the goal of the code.

-[`architecture.md`](architecture.md) is a brief plan from before the project was written, this is kept primarily because the project overall was used to help teach the flow of a project to someone - but you can reference it and it was generally followed.
+[`architecture.md`](architecture.md) is a brief plan from before the project was written - once this reaches a point where it has all of the planned features this will adjust.

-Check the [To-Do](todo.md) for planned changes.
+Check the [To-Do](todo.md) for planned changes and unimplemented features.

 ---